Information about the Manchester Airport Noise Action Plan

 Yes, Noise Action Plans are a legal requirement under European Union Directive 2002/49/EC relating to the Assessment and Management of Environmental Noise.
 This Directive is commonly referred to as the Environmental Noise Directive or END.
 The requirements of the END are transposed by the UK Government in the Environmental Noise (England) Regulations 2006 as amended.

-No, once NAPs are agreed with Defra, these are legally binding for the 5 years they are in place.
-The only exception to this is in the case of significant change or development to the airport operation, where a new NAP may be required.
+No, once Noise Action Plans are agreed with Defra, these are legally binding for the 5 years they are in place.
+The only exception to this is in the case of significant change or development to the airport operation, where a new Noise Action Plan may be required.

 The management of aircraft noise at airports is a complicated topic, encompassing many different stakeholders and operations.
-There is not a ‘one size fits all’ approach to a Noise Action Plan.
-To cover all aspects of noise management at the airport the NAP is a detailed document.
+There is not a one size fits all approach to a Noise Action Plan.
+To cover all aspects of noise management at the airport the Noise Action Plan is a detailed document.

-Acknowledging that this is a very technical document, once the NAP is confirmed with Defra, we will be including a summary document that provides a shorter overview of the NAP.
+Acknowledging that this is a very technical document, once the Noise Action Plan is confirmed with Defra, we will be including a summary document that provides a shorter overview of the Noise Action Plan.

-Public consultation will end on 27 September 2024.
-We will review all feedback to shape the final draft NAP which will be submitted to Defra later this year.
-This will be followed by a period of review by Defra, where the airport will work with Defra to clarify any points raised and agree a final NAP.
-The approved NAP will be formally adopted by Defra and published on our website.
+Public consultation ended on 27 September.
+We will now review the feedback we received and prepare the final draft Noise Action Plan which will be submitted to Defra in October 2024.
+This will be followed by a period of review by them, where the airport will work with Defra to clarify any points raised and agree a final Noise Action Plan.
+The approved Noise Action Plan will be formally adopted by them in February 2025 and published on our website.

 This is the third Noise Action Plan for Manchester Airport and it is based on noise maps prepared by the Department for Environment, Food and Rural Affairs (Defra) showing the situation at the airport in 2016.